patrickjohncyh/patrickjohncyh.github.io/_posts/2023-03-10-fashionclip.md

 `FashionCLIP` is a CLIP-like model develoepd to produce generalizable, multimodal product representations for the fahion domain.
-We achieve this by fine-tuning a pretrained CLIP model on a <image,caption> dataset dervied from a high quality fashion catalog containing over 800K product.
+We achieve this by fine-tuning a pretrained CLIP model on an <image, caption> dataset dervied from a high quality fashion catalog containing over 800K product.
 We study whether such fine-tuning is sufficient to produce product representations that are zero-shot transferable to entirely new datasets and tasks.